Coalgebraic Tools for Randomness-Conserving Protocols: Reductions

-Let $c,d\geq 2$.
-In this section, we will present a family of restart protocols $D_k$ mapping $d$-uniform streams over $\Sigma$ to streams over a $c$-symbol alphabet $\Gamma=\{1,\ldots,c\}$ with rational symbol probabilities with a common denominator $d$, e.g. $p_1 = a_1/d$, $\ldots$, $p_c=a_c/d$.
-Unlike the protocols in the previous section, here we emit a fixed number of symbols in each round while consuming a variable number of input symbols according to a particular prefix code $S\subs\Ss$.
-The protocol $D_k$ has latency at most $kH(\seq p1c)/\log d+3$ and efficiency $1-\Theta(k^{-1})$, exhibiting a similar tradeoff to the previous family.
+Let $c,d\ge 2$.
+In this section, we will present a family of restart protocols $D_k$ mapping $d$-uniform streams over $\Sigma$ to streams over a $c$-symbol alphabet $\Gamma=\{1,\ldots,c\}$ with rational probabilities with a common denominator $e$, that is, $p_i = a_i/e$ for $i\in\Gamma$.
+By composing with a protocol of \S\ref{sec:unif} if necessary, we can assume without loss of generality that $e=d$, thus we assume that $p_i = a_i/d$ for $i\in\Gamma$.

+Unlike the protocols in the previous section, here we emit a fixed number $k$ of symbols in each round while consuming a variable number of input symbols according to a particular prefix code $S\subs\Ss$.
+The protocol $D_k$ will have capacity at most $k\log d$ and efficiency $1-\Theta(k^{-1})$, exhibiting a similar tradeoff to the family of \S\ref{sec:unif}.

-To define $D_k$, we will construct an exhaustive prefix code $S$ over the source alphabet, which will be partitioned into pairwise disjoint sets $S_\y\subs\Ss$ associated with each $k$-symbol output word $\y \in \Gamma^k$.
-All input strings in the set $S_\y$ will map to the output string $\y$.
+To define $D_k$, we will construct a finite exhaustive prefix code $S$ over the source alphabet.
+The codewords of this prefix code will be partitioned into pairwise disjoint nonempty sets $S_y\subs\Ss$ associated with each $k$-symbol output word $y \in \Gamma^k$.
+All input strings in the set $S_y$ will map to the output string $y$.

+Intuitively, the protocol operates as follows.
+Starting in the start state $s$, it reads input symbols until it has read an entire codeword, which must happen eventually since the code is exhaustive.
+If that codeword is in $S_y$, it emits $y$ and restarts.
+An example is given at the end of this section.